 Near Cardwell in Jefferson County, Montana — The American West (Mountains)

-Topics and series.
-This historical marker is listed in these topic lists: Animals • Exploration.
-In addition, it is included in the Lewis & Clark Expedition series list.
-A significant historical date for this entry is August 1, 1805.
+Topics.
+This historical marker is listed in these topic lists: Charity & Public Work • Native Americans • Parks & Recreational Areas • Settlements & Settlers.
+A significant historical month for this entry is August 1840.

 Location.
-45° 51.196′ N, 111° 55.321′ W. Marker is near Cardwell, Montana, in Jefferson County.
-Marker is on State Highway 2 3½ miles south of Interstate 90, on the left when traveling south.
+45° 51.194′ N, 111° 55.32′ W. Marker is near Cardwell, Montana, in Jefferson County.
+Marker is on State Highway 2 3˝ miles south of Interstate 90, on the left when traveling south.
 Marker is located in a pull-out and parking area on the east side of the highway.
 Touch for map.
-Marker is in this post office area: Cardwell MT 59721, United States of America.
+Marker is at or near this postal address: 960 Montana Highway 2, Cardwell MT 59721, United States of America.
 Touch for directions.

 More about this marker.
 This is a large, painted wooden "billboard-style" marker, hanging from a heavy-duty wooden frame.

 Also see . . .
 From Private Tourism to National Monument to State Park.
 Shadan Lahood, a Cardwell merchant and land owner, was very interested in the development of the caverns.
 It was through his efforts and offer of property that a Civilian Conservation Corps camp was established in the area and dedicated to furthering the development of the caverns.
 From the summer of 1935 until the summer of 1941 there were 175 to 200 young men working in or around the cave.
 (Submitted on January 7, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)